Nzanzu-Lwanzo/clientor/docs/dev/functionalities/2-Inserting-images;.md

   - The string corresponding to this image will be removed from :

     - The textarea box innerHTML
-    - The rawText state
-    - The htmlText state

 - When clicking on the send button :
   - All images present in the indexedDb will be fetched